Designer dog breeds are a very popular choice for potential dog buyers today.

 Ultimately, it is the responsibility of the dog owner to make sure the animal get enough physical activity and mental stimulation.

-Failure to do so could lead to an unruly pet which is not well behaved.
+Failure to do so could lead to an unruly pet that is not well behaved.

 Border Collie Pyrenees Health and Conditions